 The net-zero goal is shaped in a way that allows for different speeds of decarbonisation by countries around the world, ensuring that each government can respond to its own national circumstances but within a common global framework of action.
 Everyone is flying in the same direction towards net-zero aviation by the middle of this century.

-Aviation's strategy to minimise its climate change impact and fly net zero combines the following:
+Aviation's strategy to minimise its climate change impact and decarbonise combines the following:

 The initial Waypoint 2050 work was conducted in 2019 and 2020 among 70 aviation sector experts, led by ATAG, to explore how a long-term climate goal could be reached.
 It analysed traffic forecasts and the role of technology, operations, infrastructure, sustainable aviation fuels and market-based measures.

 In 2021, ATAG furthered the work of Waypoint 2050 and released an update to the report.
-This included the latest traffic and fleet data and an assessment of how the sector could achieve net-zero aviation by 2050.
+This included the latest traffic and fleet data and an assessment of how the sector could achieve net-zero carbon emissions by 2050.

-Full details are available from the Waypoint 2050 report.
+Full details are available from the 3rd edition of the Waypoint 2050 report.

 IATA has developed an emissions calculator (see below) that enables passengers to easily calculate the CO2 footprint of their flights: